MateuszMarcisz/ShoppingList/README.md

 #### Frontend
 1. Clone the repository.
+2. Run the command `npm install` to install dependencies.
-2. Run the command  `npm start` to start frontend part and have fun.
+3. Run the command  `npm start` to start frontend part and have fun.

 ## Visualisation